lsim/formicario/README.md

 ### The name

-`Formicario` is a web app allows you to run your own formicarium (ant vivarium) in your browser.
+`Formicario` is a web app that allows you to run your own formicarium (ant vivarium) in your browser.

 Create your own race of ants and battle those created by others.